Timothy Messer-Kruse: Life and career

-Messer-Kruse attended University of Wisconsin-Madison, where he received his bachelor's degree in History & South Asian Studies in 1988, his master's degree in U.S. History in 1990, and his doctorate in 1994.
-In 1995 he was appointed Assistant Professor of Labor History at University of Toledo, becoming an Associate Professor in 2000 and Associate Director of the Humanities 2000 Program in 2002.
-In 2003 he was named Chair of the department.
-In 2006, he was appointed Professor of History and Chair of the Department of Ethnic Studies at Bowling Green State University.
+Messer-Kruse attended University of Wisconsin-Madison, where he received his bachelor's degree in history and South Asian studies in 1988, his master's degree in U.S. history in 1990, and his doctorate in 1994.
+In 1995 he was appointed assistant professor of labor history at University of Toledo, becoming an associate professor in 2000 and associate director of the Humanities 2000 Program in 2002.
+In 2003 he was named chair of the department.
+In 2006, he was appointed professor of history and chair of the Department of Ethnic Studies at Bowling Green State University.

 In the early 2000s Messer-Kruse was prompted to study the original court documents from the Haymarket affair trials.
 Despite the prevailing belief that little or no evidence was presented at trial, he noted that evidence had been presented over the course of six weeks.
 He published his findings in books and academic papers including The Haymarket Conspiracy.
 Messer-Kruse and editors of Wikipedia were subsequently involved in a conflict over the content and editing procedure of the Wikipedia article on the Haymarket affair.
 In 2012, Messer-Kruse described his experiences in the Chronicle of Higher Education, on the NPR podcast On The Media, in The Atlantic, and on National Public Radio.
+In 2023, Messer-Kruse was added to TPUSA's Professor Watchlist.